DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Utility/bag.rst

 output
 ~~~~~~~~~~~~~~~~~~~~~

-Same as the input feilds of assemble bag node, a out field contains value if only there is such data in the input bag
+Same as the input felids of assemble bag node, a out field contains value if only there is such data in the input bag